ridgelab/ssva/README.md

 `./annotate_variation.pl -buildver hg19 -downdb -webfrom annovar <name of db> <output_folder(usually humandb/)>`

 The abbreviations for the databases used by SVA are as follows:
+  - dbscsnv11
-  - gerp++gt2
+  - gerp++gt2 (hg19 only)
   - exac03
   - 1000g2015aug

-### hg19 Reference Genome
+### Reference Genome (hg19/hg38)

-SVA requires the hg19 genome separated by chromosome.
+SVA requires either the hg19 or hg38 genome separated by chromosome.
 Instructions on how to download this are given on UCSC website [here](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/chromosomes/).
 The files must be uncompressed as explained in the previous link.

 ### UCSC RefSeq file